thubZ09/multimodal-research/README.md

 ## 🤝Contributing Guidelines

 Thank you for considering contributing to the **Vision-Language Models (VLMs) Research Hub**!
-My goal is to create a comprehensive, community-driven resource for VLM researchers.
+My goal is to create a comprehensive, community-driven resource for Multimodal and VLM researchers.
 Contributions ranging from updates to models, datasets, and benchmarks, to new code examples, ethical discussions, and research insights would be welcomed:)

 ---